awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 You can create a new PostgreSQL 9\.6\.1 database instance using the AWS Management Console, AWS CLI, or RDS API\.
 You can also upgrade an existing PostgreSQL 9\.5 instance to version 9\.6\.1 using major version upgrade\.
 If you want to upgrade a DB instance from version 9\.3 or 9\.4 to 9\.6, you must perform a point\-and\-click upgrade to the next major version first\.
 Each upgrade operation involves a short period of unavailability for your DB instance\.

+#### PostgreSQL Version 9\.5\.10 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9510"></a>

+PostgreSQL version 9\.5\.10 contains several bug fixes for issues in version 9\.5\.9\.
+For more information on the fixes in 9\.5\.10, see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.5/static/release-9-5-10.html)\.
+For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.

 #### PostgreSQL Version 9\.5\.9 on Amazon RDS<a name="PostgreSQL.Concepts.General.version959"></a>

 PostgreSQL version 9\.5\.9 contains several bug fixes for issues in version 9\.5\.8\.
 For more information on the fixes in 9\.5\.9, see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.5/static/release-9-5-9.html)\.
 For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.